ppalucki/owca/docs/allocation.rst

     @dataclass
     class RDTAllocation:
         name: str = None    # defaults to TaskId from TasksAllocations
-        mb: str = None  # optional - when no provided doesn't change the existing allocation
+        mb: str = None      # optional - when not provided does not change the existing allocation
-        l3: str = None  # optional - when no provided doesn't change the existing allocation
+        l3: str = None      # optional - when not provided does not change the existing allocation

-You can use ``RDTAllocation`` structure to configure Intel RDT available resources.
+You can use ``RDTAllocation`` class to configure Intel RDT resources.

 ``RDTAllocation`` wraps resctrl ``schemata`` file.
-Using ``name`` property allows one to specify name for control group to be used for given task to save limited CLOSids and isolate RDT resources for multiple containers at once.
+Using ``name`` property allows to specify name for control group.
+Sharing control groups among tasks allows to save limited CLOSids resources.

-``name`` field is optional and if not provided, the ``TaskID`` from parent structure will be used.
+``name`` field is optional and if not provided, the ``TaskID`` from parent ``TasksAllocations`` class will be used.

 Allocation of available bandwidth for ``mb`` field is given format: